What is it that stops most entrepreneurs from becoming successful?

 So, what do you do when you’re in this hole?

 We know the three main symptoms of fear.

-A scared person has his focus on the things that scare him.
-His body clearly shows that he is scared and the things he says underline that fear.
+A scared person has a focus on the things that scare him.
+His body clearly shows that he is worried and the things he says underline that fear.

 Change makes all the difference

-Focus on anything that is important right now and do it.
+Focus on anything important right now and do it.
 There is no right or wrong.
 There is only action.

 Change your body posture.
 As Tony Robbins says in his seminars, pretend to be Superman or Wonder Woman.
 Straighten your body, head up, chest out, shoulders back and hands on your hips.
 Avoid crunching down.
 At least keep your head high.